The Next Phase of Opportunity Zones (OZ 2.0)

 Among other qualifications, assets in the QOZ Fund must be:

-• Put to new use or
+- Put to new use (typically new development) or

-• Substantially improved by investing at least as much as the original purchase price
+- Substantially improved by investing at least as much as the original purchase price

-QOZ Fund must invest at least 90% of its assets in a QOZ.
+QOF must invest at least 90% of its assets in a QOZ.

 Opportunity Zone Program is Well Aligned with GTIS Strategy and Experience